How Does a Neutral Safety Switch Work?

 One lesser known but very important component found on all modern cars is the neutral safety switch.
-Electrical in nature, but mechanically controlled, this switch keeps your vehicle from starting in gear.
+Electrical in nature, but mechanically controlled, this switch keeps your vehicle from starting while the transmission is in gear.
 It’s important — think of the surprise and possible serious damage that would occur if your car started and immediately went into reverse!
+With the rise in popularity of remote start systems, knowing that your vehicle won’t go off on its own adventure without you is important.
 Read on to learn more about what the neutral safety switch does, how it does it and what to do if it fails.

 These switches are just another one of the many bells and whistles on modern vehicles that contribute to more safety for everyone on the road.
 If you suspect failure, do yourself and everyone else a favor and drive on over to your local NAPA AutoCare expert to get it checked out.

 Check out all the relays, sensors and switches

 Blair Lampe is a New York-based professional mechanic, blogger, theater technician, and speechwriter.
 In her downtime she enjoys backpacking wherever her boots will carry her, rock climbing, experimental theatre, a crisp rosé , and showering love on her 2001 Sierra truck.